Potawatomi Zoo: Australian Outback

-In the middle of the zoo, the former Australian Outback exhibit allowed zoogoers to walk among emus, red kangaroos, eastern and western grey kangaroos, and Bennett's wallabies.
+Until 2020, the zoo had an Australian Outback exhibit in the center of the zoo that allowed zoogoers to walk among emus, red kangaroos, eastern and western grey kangaroos, and Bennett's wallabies.
 This exhibit also included a yellow-crested cockatoo, a brush-tailed bettong, honeyeaters, laughing kookaburras, and black swans.
 The Australian Outback was replaced by a giraffe's African savannah exhibit opening in Spring 2022.
-Kangaroos and emus have relocated to a new exhibit in the southwest corner of the zoo across from the alligator habitat, and the others have either moved, are ambassadors, or are no longer at the zoo.
+Kangaroos and emus have relocated to a new exhibit in the southwest corner of the zoo across from the alligator habitat.
+The laughing kookaburras and blue-faced honeyeaters are housed in nearby aviaries.
+The lesser sulfur-crested cockatoo is now an ambassador animal.
+The wallbies and swans moved to other zoos.